davestewart/davestewart-content/content/blog/programming/type-safe-json/index.md

 }
 ```

-Moving it to the parameter makes for one less step:
+Moving the type to the parameter makes for one less step:

 ```ts
 function process (user: User) {